Manan-Joshi750/HTML_CSS/README.md

 2. Uses rounded corners, soft colors, and Google Fonts for a sleek look.
 3. Includes hover effects for engaging user interaction.
 4. Easily adaptable for portfolios, blogs, or product displays.

+**14. Minimal Navigation Bar**

+1. Displays a logo on the left.
+2. Includes menu items with dropdown icons.
+3. Uses flexbox for layout and spacing.
+4. Adds a language selection icon.